Easy Pulled Pork Nachos

 - Leftover pulled pork – Tender, savory, and juicy, this is my favorite meat to serve on top of nachos!

 - Shredded cheese – Melts beautifully to make the nachos extra cheesy.
-My family usually goes with Chihuahua cheese, Monterey Jack cheese, or a Mexican blend.
+My family usually goes with a Mexican cheese blend or a mix of Chihuahua cheese and Monterey Jack cheese.

 - Diced onions – I prefer white onions, but yellow onions or green onions can be used for a milder taste.